mlcommons/inference/v0.5/recommendation/README.md

 `--min-samples-to-aggregate, --max-samples-to-aggregate` number of samples to aggregate and treat as a single sample.
 This number will vary randomly between min and max during runs.

 `--samples-to-aggregate-quantile-file` number of samples to aggregate and treat as a single sample.
-This number will be sampled according to a custom distribution quantile stored in a file.
+This number will be sampled according to a custom distribution quantile stored in a file (e.g. tools/dist_quantile.txt).

 `--samples-to-aggregate-trace-file` filename for writing the trace of queries.
 Each query is written on a single line, with a range of aggregated samples indicated in square brackets.